Last Updated on December 19, 2021 by Oddmund Groette

 This also leaves you vulnerable and no one lends you a helping hand.
 It’s recommended you learn trading through a mentor.
 This shortens your learning curve a lot.

-The most popular prop trading strategies normally involve providing liquidity.
+The most popular proprietary trading strategies normally involve providing liquidity.
 This could, for example, be pairs trading or trading around the close and the open.

-When I started out as a remote prop trader, I did pairs trading.
+When I started out as a remote proprietary trader, I did pairs trading.
 I have previously written about some of my proprietary trading strategies in this article:

 At the time, pairs trading was a very popular proprietary trading strategy.
 However, the markets are more efficient now than 20 years ago, and this low-hanging fruit is mainly “arbed” away.